parthshinde1221/bedtime.ai/README.md

 ## Sketch Image Classification with EfficientNet-B0

-This project fine-tunes a modified EfficientNet-B0 model for classifying sketch images.
-EfficientNet-B0, a state-of-the-art architecture designed for image classification tasks, has been adapted to work with single-channel grayscale images.
-The model achieves approximately **70% accuracy** on our sketch image dataset.
+We have used EfficientNet model for classifying children's drawings, with a focus on enabling future use in story-building applications.
+The EfficientNet architecture, known for its state-of-the-art performance in image classification, has been adapted to work with single-channel grayscale images.
+The model achieves approximately 70% accuracy on our children's drawing dataset, providing a strong foundation for generating meaningful and interactive stories based on children's artwork.

 ### Model Architecture